mistersmee/dotfiles/.local/bin/README.md

 Options are: logout, restart X, reload sxhkd, shutdown, reboot and lock X.

+## sway

+A wrapper script to start sway, so that the proper environment variables are being set and respected.
 ## texclear

 Luke Smith's script to clear the Tex build files.
 Called in the config file in nvim, just like his setup.